 We pride ourselves on being able to assist from start to finish in TAC claims.

-Understanding how the TAC Claims process works in Victoria
+Understanding the TAC Claims Process in Victoria

 This guide outlines important information for you if you have been involved in an accident.

 Please be aware that the advice given here is of a general nature.
 We recommend that you consult one of our Personal Injury Lawyers to discuss the particular aspects of your TAC claim.
 This content here relates to Victorian TAC claims only.

 Outline of TAC Scheme

 A large part of the TAC scheme is ‘no-fault’.
 It provides benefits to people who have been injured in transport accident, regardless of how the accident occurred.